microsoft/Quantum/samples/azure-quantum/resource-estimation/integer-factorization-with-cli/README.md

 ## Evaluating the resources for multiple target parameters

-It is possible to evalaute the resources for multiple target parameters in a single job using batching.
+It is possible to evaluate the resources for multiple target parameters in a single job using batching.
 We have prepared a sample job parameter file, called `jobParamsBatching.json` with 6 default qubit parameters.
 You can submit the job in the same fashion:

 ```sh